Grief journaling is a way to purposefully give your heart time to express the varied emotions you are feeling about your loss.

 Or it could be, you simply recognize the need to care for your soul during this time of sorrow.

-In any case, writing may be a way for you to release some pain, fears, anger, anxiety, and sorrow that you have been carrying for a long time.
-Researches have demonstrated that writing about feelings can help people feel better emotionally, and even physically reduce pain and stress when practiced as a consistent habit.
+In any case, writing may be a way for you to release some of the pain, fears, anger, anxiety, and sorrow that you’ve been carrying for a long time.
+Research has demonstrated that writing about feelings can help people feel better emotionally, and even physically reduce pain and stress when practiced as a consistent habit.

 Challenge: Concern about flooding of emotion